themirrazz/NetflixFanCaps/Developers/Using TTML.md

 # Developers' Guide: Using NFS Subtitles Format
-For TTML, we're basing it off of how Netflix stores their captions for maximum compatibility.
+We use a custom JSON format for our files.
 We're going to show you an example of captions:
 Store the subtitles in a JSON file:
 ```json
 [